REDMOND MUNICIPAL AIRPORT/ROBERTS FIELD

 THE AVIATION GATEWAY TO CENTRAL OREGON

 Roberts Field is owned and operated by the City of Redmond for the tri-county area.
-It is the fourth largest commercial service airport in Oregon.
-Commercial service is provided by Alaska, Allegiant, American, Avelo, Delta, and United Airlines.
-These carriers offer approximately 30 daily flights to Burbank Denver, Las Vegas, Los Angeles, Portland, Phoenix, Salt Lake City, San Diego.
-San Francisco, and Seattle.
+It is the third largest commercial service airport in Oregon.
+Commercial service is provided by Alaska, American, Avelo, Delta, and United Airlines.
+These carriers offer approximately 28 daily flights to Burbank, Dallas/Fort Worth, Denver, Las Vegas, Los Angeles, Palm Springs, Phoenix, Portland, Salt Lake City, San Diego.
+San Francisco, Santa Rosa, and Seattle.
 RDM also serves air cargo and general aviation services.

 RDM is home to The Central Oregon Interagency Dispatch Center, Leading Edge Jet Center, Hillsboro Aero Academy, Redmond Air Center, and the U.S.D.A.
 Forest Service.

 In the 1920’s J. Roy Roberts promoted the efforts of other early-day Redmond and area aviation enthusiasts to build and develop an airport.

 In 1940, Oregon Airways initiated the first passenger service.